ChrisCooper/mostly-benevolent-infection/readme.md

 The main principle is to avoid giving different versions to users in the same classroom or with coaching relationships.

-In this guide, all commands are assumed to be executed in the project root directory
+In this guide, all commands are assumed to be executed in the project root directory.

 Setting up
 ----------